 In general, cockroaches don’t like the cold at all.
 They are cold-blooded creatures that don’t thrive too well in extremely cold conditions.

 They always slow down at cooler temperatures and may even go into a hibernation-like state if the temperature drops below freezing.
 In that case, they will starve and eventually die.
 That’s why they prefer to nestle in the warm areas of the AC unit.

 Therefore, if your air conditioner is set below 77°F, it is too cold for roaches and they will head off to seek a warmer place somewhere else.
 Since they hate cold air, it’s advisable to set your thermostat to cool below 77°F. Lower indoor temperatures will help repel cockroaches in your Northeast Georgia home.
 Turning up the AC may not reduce your electricity bills but at least your home will be cockroach-free.

 Also, if you notice an increase in roach numbers, you may want to turn up your AC to get rid of them.
 In such a case, know that a cold AC unit that’s set at 20°F for 1 hour will kill them because it shuts down their entire system.

 There are different methods of dealing with cockroaches in your AC unit and keeping them from coming into your home.
 The easiest solutions involve installing air vent filters and mesh screens that cover the entire vent, sealing any visible cracks along the ductwork, caulking all the gaps, clearing any water leaks, and keeping the AC tuned up and regularly cleaned.

 If you need professional help to handle cockroach infestation in your Northeast Georgia home, contact American Pest Control today.
-Our knowledgeable team will provide more information on the roach and pest control services we offer.
+Our knowledgeable team will provide more information on the residential and commercial pest control services in Northeast Georgia we offer.
 Call us for a free quote or inspection.